April 28, 2015//Ellen NeveuxLast Updated: June 22, 2021

-Misused credentials are at the heart of several highly publicized breaches.
+Misused credentials are at the heart of several highly publicized data breaches.
 It’s critical to have policies and procedures around managing network credentials – for both employees and third-party vendors.
 However, managing credentials is only part of the battle.
-Identifying an authentication method that appropriate for you company is critical to network security.
-Enabling some multi-factor authentication process is necessary to ensure lost or stolen credentials don’t bring the house down.
+Identifying an authentication method that is appropriate for your company is critical to network security.
+Enabling some multi-factor authentication (MFA) process is necessary to ensure lost or stolen credentials don’t bring the house down.
 Two-factor authentication is quickly becoming the standard for many enterprises.

 Two-factor authentication requires the presentation of two independent authentication factors.
 These components could be something the user has in their possession (key fob), something they know (password) or some physical characteristic of the user (fingerprint).